 The biggest challenge for students in this section of the test was dealing with interrogatives.
-If their understanding of these was poor, students struggled to formulate a question when required to do so.
-Some of the students, who were able to effectively ask the question from the prompt words provided on the ? task, lost their marks for using the inadequate address, their biggest difficulty being in addressing the teacher as Pan/Pani in formal Role Plays.
+If their understanding of these was poor, students struggled to formulate a question where required.
+Some of the students, who were able to effectively ask the question from the prompt words provided on the ? task, lost their marks for using an inadequate form of address.
+They mainly had difficulties in addressing the teacher as Pan/Pani in formal Role Plays.
 That had a significant impact on marks awarded for KUL (Knowledge and use of Language).
 There were occasions when students asked a totally random question, sometimes relating to the previous task, but not linked to the given cue.